Kingston upon Thames: Economy

 Kingston has many pubs and restaurants and several public houses in the centre have become restaurants or bars.
-The more traditional pubs tend to be in the northern part of the town (Canbury) and include The Canbury Arms, Park Tavern, The Wych Elm and Willoughby Arms.
-Further south are found the Druid's Head, the Spring Grove, The Cricketers, The Albion Tavern, The Duke of Buckingham, and several small local pubs around Fairfield.
+The more traditional pubs tend to be in the northern part of the town (Canbury).
 The Druid's Head is notable as one of the first taverns to make syllabub, the famous dessert, in the 18th century.
 There are several Chinese, Indian, Thai and Italian restaurants.

 The local newspapers are the weekly Surrey Comet, which celebrated its 150th year in 2004, and the Kingston Guardian.

 In 2010 retail footprint research, Kingston ranked 25th in terms of retail expenditure in the UK at £810 million, equal to Covent Garden and just ahead of Southampton.
 This puts it as generating the fifth highest level of retail sales in Greater London, passing Croydon, with just four West End alternatives ahead.
 In 2005, Kingston was 24th with £864 million, and 3rd in London.
 In a 2015 study by CACI, Kingston was ranked 28th in the UK in the Hot 100 Retail Locations - and the second highest in Greater London after Croydon.
 In 2018, Kingston was ranked joint 5th in the UK by Knight Frank in the "High Street Investment Ranking", only bettered by Cambridge, Bath, Chichester and Reading.